Liverpool boss Klopp says Thiago made 'perfect start' to Reds career in Premier League win at Chelsea | Goal.com

 Klopp added that he was happy overall with his side's performance, which included a saved penalty from Alisson against Chelsea midfielder Jorginho.

 "Super game.
 Really good game from both teams.
 I like our game a lot.
 Chelsea are a top side.
-Our own football I liked in the first half, really good situations, passed through the line but we didn't score.
+Our own football I liked in the first half, really good situations, passed through the line but we didn't score," he said.

 "After the red card, the second half is a different game.
 We kept the ball rolling, let them run, scored the goals, conceded a penalty, Ali saved it, so all good.
 Everybody had a hand in the result."